-You can connect up to seven (7) remote inputs to the REMOTE I/O-A, 9-pin female D-sub connector on the rear panel of the exciter/controller assembly (see VX3 to VX6 - Control/Monitor Connections on page 1.8.11), which allow you to remotely control various operational characteristics of the transmitter.
+You can connect up to seven (7) remote inputs to the REMOTE I/O-A, 9-pin female D-sub connector on the rear panel of the transmitter (see VX150 to VX2 - Rear Panel Connections on page 1.7.3), which allow you to remotely control various operational characteristics of the transmitter.
 Each input is factory set to a control at Nautel, but they are user-configurable using the remote AUI.

 See Table 1.8.1 on page 1.8.3 for a list of the preset inputs, their default functional descriptions and their associated pins on the REMOTE I/O-A, 9-pin female D-sub connector.
 Refer to the VX Operations and Maintenance Manual for instructions on changing the remote input settings.
 Unless otherwise noted these inputs are only accepted by the transmitter if remote control is enabled.
 That setting can only be made by a local user using the front panel UI.
-By default all remote inputs are active when a ground (0 V) is applied.
-This can be configured in the remote AUI.
+All inputs are active when a ground (0 V) is applied, if configured as such.

-The external remote input circuits are optically isolated with internal opto-couplers.
+The external remote input circuits interface with the transmitter via the REMOTE I/O-A 9-pin female D-sub connector and then with internal opto-couplers.
 The opto-couplers buffer and isolate the external circuits and prevent any unwanted transients from affecting the transmitter.

-The exciter PWB (A1) contains a jumper (E1) that lets you select an internal or external dc power supply for all remote inputs.
+The Exciter PWB (A1) contains a jumper (E1) that lets you select an internal or external dc power supply for all remote inputs.
 The default setting of the jumper is the transmitter's internal 12 V supply (12V-OP, pins 2 and 3).
 To use an external supply, place the E1 jumper on pins 1 and 2 (12 V) and connect an external 12 V supply between pins 6 and 7 (ground).
 The switching circuits for the remotely controlled functions must be the equivalent of a normally open (momentary) switch.
-Configure the switches to operate as a single-ended input using the transmitter's 12 V dc supply as the source or as a differential input using an external dc power supply (+12 V) applied to the J6A on the exciter PWB (A1).
+Configure the switches to operate as a single-ended input using the transmitter's 12 V dc supply as the source or as a differential input using an external dc power supply (+12 V) applied to the J6A on the Exciter PWB (A1).